Kakadu123/ConferenceApp/README.md

 ## Task 1: Add Sessions to a Conference

 Sessions are child objects of Conference.
 There are default values for duration: 30 and TypeOfSession: NOT_SPECIFIED.
 TypeOfSession is an enum field.
 Speaker is a string field within the Session entity.
+There is additional field websafeSessionKey as urlsafe Session key is required in multiple methods.
+I followed the suggestion from Jeff suggested on forum: https://discussions.udacity.com/t/how-to-find-entity-keys-in-developers-console/28207/4

 **Methods**: